Creating Formula Fields in SuiteAnalytics Workbook

 #converted

-Displays converted currency amounts in the base currency of your account.
-The exchange rate used for the conversion is the rate that is in effect on the date when the query or workbook visualization is run.
+Shows converted currency amounts in your account’s base currency.
+The exchange rate for the conversion is based on the rate in effect when you run the query or visualization.
 For more information, see Currency in Datasets and Workbooks.

 Formula example: